 #1 Rent a scooter

 Renting a scooter in Mandalay is very affordable and the most efficient way to get around self-guided.
 I rented a scooter from Mandalay Motorbike Rental and Tours for 10,000 Kyat ($7) per day.
 The bikes are in great condition and the guys at the rental shop were very friendly.
-Alternatively, your accommodation may be able to organise a scooter rental for you.
+Alternatively, your accommodation may be able to organize a scooter rental for you.

 #2 Grab taxi